donbigi/donbigi/README.md

 - 👋 Hi, I’m @donbigi
-- 👀 I’m interested in Data Science and Data Analytics
+- 👀 I’m interested in Data Engineering
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently building data piplines for IoT devices
-- 💞️ I’m looking to collaborate on Projects on Data Science and NLP
+- 💞️ I’m looking to collaborate on Projects on Data Science
 - 📫 How to reach me reach me:  <a href="https://www.linkedin.com/in/cos-ibe/" target="_blank"> LinkedIn </a>

 <!---